Janice Arnold-Jones: 2010 gubernatorial election

-She decided to retire from the legislature and run for Governor of New Mexico after incumbent Democratic Governor Bill Richardson was term limited.
+She decided to retire from the legislature and run for Governor of New Mexico after incumbent Democratic governor Bill Richardson was term limited.
 In the Republican primary, she ranked last in a five candidate field with 3% of the vote.
-Susana Martinez, District Attorney for Doña Ana County, won the primary with 51% of the vote.
+Doña Ana County District Attorney Susana Martinez, for won the primary with 51% of the vote.

 2012 congressional election

 After incumbent Democrat, U.S. Congressman Martin Heinrich of New Mexico's 1st congressional district, decided to step down in order to run for U.S. Senate, Arnold-Jones decided to run.
 She initially faced Albuquerque City Councilman Dan Lewis and new resident (and Army veteran) Gary Smith in the Republican primary, but Lewis dropped his candidacy after under-performing in the Republican pre-primary convention and Smith was removed from the ballot when a New Mexico District Judge sustained a challenge, by 8 Republican voters, to the validity of Smith's petition signatures.
 As a result, Arnold-Jones was formally unopposed in the primary.
 She faced Democrat Michelle Lujan Grisham in the general election and was defeated 59% to 41%.
 Later, after the election, Gary Smith was charged with stalking Arnold-Jones and slashing her tires.
 He pleaded no contest and was sentenced to 30 months in prison.